hritikbharucha/Custom_Porechop_ABI/README.md

 ## Advanced usage
-Porechop_ABI allows to tune parameters, either for the ABI phase or the trmming pahse.
-We decribe hereafter the options that are specific to the ABI module (ab initio phase).
-Some of them are described in the config file, and some of them in the command-line.
+Porechop_ABI allows to tune parameters, either for the ABI phase (ab initio) or the read trimming phase.
+We decribe hereafter the options that are specific to the ABI phase.
+Some of them are accessible in the config file, and some of them in the command-line.
 For all usages and descriptions regarding the read trimming phase, you can refer to the Porechop [documentation](README_PORECHOP.md).

 ### General-purpose options